pfmephisto/hhhevent.com/content/Events/Arch Moscow Biennale 18.-22.05.2016/index.en.md

 {{< /paige/gallery >}}
 {{< /paige/figure >}}

-## Exhibition two perspectives
+## Exhibition – Two Perspectives

-This exhibition showed only a small part of the personal artistic and historic legacy the young architects created during the war.
-It also features workув from their successful post-war architectural careers.
+This exhibition showcased only a small part of the personal artistic and historical legacy created by young architects during the war.
+It also included works from their successful post-war architectural careers.

+Coordinator:
-Coordinator: Head of „East Development“ Group of Companies - S.N.
-Ivantsov
+S.N.
+Ivantsov – Head of the East Development Group of Companies

-__Exhibitions__
+## Exhibitions

 {{< paige/figure caption="">}}
 {{< paige/gallery align="start"  loading="lazy" type="rows" >}}